This topic presents in a very simplified way all the main concepts that should be understood by those who know LTE.

 Event A5

 Event A5 is like your phone noticing the current road is really rough, but spotting a smoother path nearby.
 It signals the city, saying, “This spot is too bumpy, but there’s a better road ahead!”
-(This double-check helps the network decide to switch when both conditions are met, keeping the connection smooth and reliable).
+This double-check helps the network decide to switch when both conditions are met, keeping the connection smooth and reliable.
+(In a Nutshell: Event A5 ensures a smoother connection by recommending a switch when a better path is available and the current one deteriorates.)

 LTE Event A5, as the phone travelling on a bumpy road and noticing a smoother, well-lit path nearby, signaling the city control center about the rough conditions and pointing to the better route.